 Taking certain steps after your sports event can pave the way for positive experiences in the future.
 Review your performance, and recognize the aspects in which you did well.
 Focus on thoughts, actions and behaviors that helped you in your performance.
 Acknowledge, then dismiss thoughts or actions that negatively affected your performance.

 A number of strategies can help you manage your sports anxiety.
-From breathing exercises to all-natural remedies that promote quick anxiety relief, there are several ways to alleviate the negative feelings you sometimes may feel when engaging in sports.
+From breathing exercises to all-natural remedies that promote quick stress relief, there are several ways to alleviate the negative feelings you sometimes may feel when engaging in sports.

 Do you get the jitters before participating in sports?
 What methods do you use to overcome your sports anxiety?
 Let us know in the comments below.